explosion/spaCy/website/docs/usage/projects.md

 Sometimes your project configuration may include large assets that you don't necessarily want to download every time you run `spacy project assets`.
-That's why assets can be marked as [`optional`](#data-assets-url) - by default, optional assets are not downloaded.
-If they are to be included in the download, run `spacy project assets --extra`.
+That's why assets can be marked as [`extra`](#data-assets-url) - by default, these assets are not downloaded.
+If they should be, run `spacy project assets --extra`.

 ### 3. Run a command {#run}